-The third session of the workshop focused on analytical approaches in precision nutrition; application of knowledge to benefit individuals; ethical and legal challenges in study design, data collection, and implementation; and the need to train scientists in computational methodology, data science, systems science, machine learning, artificial intelligence (AI), and data infrastructure.
-As described earlier, achieving precision nutrition entails understanding and addressing the complex systems of factors that affect and may be affected by a person's diet and nutritional health (216).
+The third session of the Workshop focused on analytical approaches in precision nutrition, application of knowledge to benefit individuals, ethical and legal challenges in study design, data collection and implementation, and the need to train scientists in computational methodology, data science, systems science, machine learning, artificial intelligence, and data infrastructure.
+As described earlier, achieving precision nutrition entails understanding and addressing the complex systems of factors that affect and may be affected by a person's diet and nutritional health (204).
 Progress will depend upon the development and integration of novel computational methods, tools, and approaches.
-While direct cause-and-effect relations may be easier to elucidate, unaided scientists can struggle with following secondary, tertiary, and other indirect effects, especially when time elapses between the initiation of the cause and the surfacing of the effects (217, 218).
+While direct cause and effect relationships may be easier to elucidate, unaided scientists can struggle with following secondary, tertiary, and other indirect effects, especially when time elapses between the initiation of the cause and the surfacing of the effects (205, 206).
 Often, the impact of a factor may not manifest for years, and the specific importance of such factors can differ between individuals.
-In addition, numerous feedback loops and dynamic factors that change over time can make relations even more challenging to disentangle.
+Additionally, numerous feedback loops and dynamic factors that change over time can make relationships even more challenging to disentangle.

-Our society is at a key inflection point when it comes to the use of computer-aided analytics
+3.1.
+Our society is at a key inflection point when it comes to the use of computeraided analytics

-Computer-aided methods, approaches, and tools have transformed a number of other disciplines, industries, and sectors (219-222).
+Computer-aided methods, approaches, and tools have transformed a number of other disciplines, industries, and sectors (207-210).
 For example, meteorology relied considerably on direct observation and inaccurate conjecture before the advent of such methods.
 Imagine how difficult it was to anticipate what the weather might be beyond the next several hours.
-Nowadays, weather maps help bring together very disparate data streams that allow decision makers to better understand and address complex weather streams and to prepare better for more tailored responses to the weather.
-These weather maps are essentially visualizations of computer-generated information (223).
-People across the United States do not all have to remain prepared for rain, tornados, hurricanes, snow, and other inclement weather all the time.
+Nowadays, weather maps help bring together very disparate data streams that allow decision-makers to understand better and address complex weather streams and to prepare better for more tailored responses to the weather.
+These weather maps are essentially visualizations of computer-generated information (211).
+People across the U.S. don't all have to remain prepared for rain, tornados, hurricanes, snow, and other inclement weather all the time.
 Instead, there are more precise preparations for and responses to the weather in different parts of the country.

-Similarly, computer-aided methods, approaches, and tools can transform and advance the field of precision nutrition.
-Computeraided methods include AI methods.
-The Encyclopedia Britannica (224) defines AI as "the ability of a digital computer or computercontrolled robot to perform tasks commonly associated with intelligent beings," and Merriam-Webster (225) defines AI as "1) A branch of computer science dealing with intelligent behavior in computers and 2) The capability of a machine to imitate intelligent human behavior."
+Similarly, computer-aided methods, approaches, and tools can transform and advanced the field of precision nutrition.
+Computer-aided methods include artificial intelligence (AI) methods.
+The Encyclopedia Britannica (212) defines AI as "the ability of a digital computer or computer-controlled robot to perform tasks commonly associated with intelligent beings," and Merriam Webster (213) defines AI as "1) A branch of computer science dealing with intelligent behavior in computers and 2) The capability of a machine to imitate intelligent human behavior."
 As can be seen by these definitions, AI is a very broad umbrella term encompassing any use of computers or computer-driven technology to perform tasks that intelligent beings would typically perform.
-This can range from sorting information in ways that are easier to digest, to performing tasks that human beings usually do to make decisions based on available information, to deriving insights from data.
-A computer-aided method becomes an AI method when it goes
+This can range from sorting information in ways that are easier to digest to performing tasks that human beings usually do to making decisions based on available information to deriving insights from data.
+A computer-aided method becomes an AI method when it goes beyond the simple, straightforward, "mindless," and predictable execution of tasks.